Math modelling major

 Evaluation: final exam and projects

-This course focuses on finite volume numerical schemes for 2-dimensional space equations: transport and stationary or unstationary advection-diffusion.
-A large part of the course is devoted to the manipulation of finite volume meshes and to the assembly of the matrices of the schemes by the edge structure.
-Some properties of these numerical schemes will be studied (L2 or L-infinite stability, convergence, preservation of positivity, ...).
-In this course we will also develop the scientific calculation approach (test cases, error curves, ...).
+This course focuses on numerical finite volume schemes for equations in 2d: transport and stationary or unsteady advection-diffusion equations.
+A important part of the course is devoted to the manipulation of finite volume mesh and to the assembly of matrices through the edges structure.
+We will study some properties of these numerical schemes (stability L2 or L-infinity, convergence, preservation of the positivity, ...).
+In this course we will also develop the scientific calculation approach (design of benchmarks, error curves, ...).

 Organisation: Lectures (12h), TP (12h)

-This course will present different algorithms based on probabilistic tools, and allowing to solve various problems: simulation of random variables, approximate calculation of integrals, simulation of invariant measures, stochastic optimization,...
-This teaching will be composed of four chapters: Simulation of random variables, Monte-Carlo Method, MCMC, Metropolis-Hastings algorithm, Simulated annealing.
+This course will present different algorithms based on probabilistic tools, and allowing to solve various problems as simulation of random variables, approximation of integrals, simulation of an invariant measure, stochastic optimization, ...

 Organisation: Lectures (12h), TP (9h)